spooky-cauldron/password-manager/README.md

 npm run dev
 ```

-Password manager UI will run at `localhost:5173`
+Password manager UI will run at `localhost:5173`.
+Clicking the COPY button will
+get the decrypted password and save it to your clipboard.
 ![password manager](/assets/password-manager.png)

 Save a new password by clicking the "ADD" button in the top right.